openpracticelibrary/openpracticelibrary/README.md

 We're currently associating the journeys with the homepage so that they appear on the site.
 We might move this link elsewhere in the future.

+To migrate pages/posts to taxonomies, see [this script](https://gist.github.com/rdebeasi/6e9ae4c391a9ed89ea8903d28394b6d1).

 ### Pages

 Create a new markdown file in `/content/page`.
 If you have hugo installed, you can run `hugo new page/my_new_page.md`.